Joshober/BaseballTrainer/docs/NGROK_SETUP.md

 2. **HTTPS**: Ngrok provides HTTPS automatically, so all traffic is encrypted.

-3. **Auth**: All backend endpoints require Firebase auth tokens, so unauthorized access is prevented.
+3. **Auth**: All backend endpoints require Auth0 auth tokens, so unauthorized access is prevented.

 4. **Premium Benefits**: With ngrok premium, you get:
    - Custom domain (`baseball.ngrok.app`)